Bootstrap Diagnostic Tests: testing specification validity

-\begin{remark} For commonly used norms, the distribution of $ \mathscr{K}\! $ is well-known; for example, with $\Vert\cdot\Vert=\Vert\cdot\Vert_{\infty}$, $ \mathscr{K}\! $ follows the Kolmogorov distribution which has a continuous cdf.
-In general, critical values (as well as p-values) can be determined by Monte Carlo simulation with arbitrary accuracy. \end{remark}
+\begin{remark} For commonly used norms, the distribution of $ \mathscr{K}\! $ is well known; for example, with $\Vert\cdot\Vert=\Vert\cdot\Vert_{\infty}$, $ \mathscr{K}\! $ follows the Kolmogorov distribution which has a continuous cdf.
+In general, critical values (as well as \textit{p}-values) can be determined by Monte Carlo simulation with arbitrary accuracy. $\square$ \end{remark}

 The test based on $ \mathscr{T} _{n,m}^{\ast}$ also has non-trivial asymptotic power against bootstrap inconsistency for the standard Gaussian distribution.
 This is shown next.